jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 like it, and we will try that first.

 Even though you do not necessarily have a means of expressing at the system level, the abstraction of your service, design it anyway.
-You know, there is always all this stuff about premature abstraction, whatever.
+There is always all this stuff about premature abstraction, whatever.
 Definitely it is a danger.
 By the time you are writing a service, there is nothing premature about abstraction.
 The thing has got a surface area this big.
 You are going to spend time on that.
 There is no problem spending time on that.
 It is never not worth it.
 It is never going to be, oh, it is overkill.
-You know, you wrap this thing with the thing.
+You wrap this thing with the thing.

-You know, down in the small in a program, you can over-abstract.
+Down in the small in a program, you can over-abstract.
 Up here, you cannot.
-Up here, I mean, unless you start making a lot of new layers, but for your service you want to have some abstraction.
+Up here, unless you start making a lot of new layers, but for your service you want to have some abstraction.
 Consider a second implementation of your interface.
 Maybe you have decided, for speed, you are going to use Avro or something like that.
 But if you also design an HTTP interface, you will sort out your abstraction just by that exercise.
 It still does not give somebody the ability to say: I am going to make something like it with the same shape.
 But it will make your service better.

 And the other thing is to design your service to be composed.
 And again, I think this is a challenging area.
 Do not keep adding stuff